 Students seeking admission to NMJC must meet one of the following criteria:

 - Be at least 18 years of age or older and not currently enrolled in high school.
-Students under 18 should contact the Admissions Office for special admissions programs and requirements. - Have a high school diploma from a U.S. high school. - Have a General Educational Development (GED) diploma. - Complete the international application and be accepted.
+Students under 18 should contact the Admissions Office for special admissions programs and requirements. - Complete the international application and be accepted.